Skip to main content

 • We are improving in-person services at the South Slough Reserve, including updated exhibits featuring inclusive representation with input from diverse communities.
 In 2023 construction began to upgrade the 30-year-old public restrooms: four separate restrooms that are fully accessible, non-gender specific, and energy efficient.

-Engaging All Communities in Oregon
+Engaging Communities in Oregon

 Listening to and working with communities that have been historically underrepresented in state government decision-making is key to successful and meaningful stewardship.
 In addition to ensuring documentation from the public process is easy to access online and sharing regular updates, we seek out public input through facilitating public forums, removing barriers to participation, and creating opportunities for diverse voices and perspectives to come forward.
+Access public meetings and comment periods here.

 Working with Tribal Governments